indrekis/compaq_portable_III_conf/readme.md

 # Compaq Portable III and Portable 386 mode change utility

-Compaq Portable III and Portable 386 are very similar, except the CPU used.
-Both can change video-adapter used: MDA or CGA, CPU speed and several other options.
+Compaq Portable III and Portable 386 are very similar, except for the CPU used.
+Both can change the video adapter used: MDA or CGA, CPU speed, and several other options.

-MODE\.COM utility provided with the Compaq DOS can change this options, but it is linked with exact DOS version.
-While writing an [article about those computers](), (in Ukrainian, [though more or less translatable by the Google]()), I decided to recreate some of it's functionality to check if I understand corresponding "APIs" correctly.
+MODE\.COM utility provided with the Compaq DOS can change these options, but it is linked with the exact DOS version.
+While writing an [article about those computers](), (in Ukrainian, [though more or less translatable by Google]()), I decided to recreate some of its functionality to check if I understood corresponding "APIs" correctly.

 Released under the [MIT License](LICENSE).
-No guaranties, as always.
-Could work to some extent with other similar Compaq models.
+No guarantees, as always.
+It could work, to some extent, with other similar Compaq models.
+Their support could be added in the future, though the chances are not too high.

 ## Usage

 Currently is supported:

-- retrieving information about the CPU speed, video-adapter usage and capabilities:
+- retrieving information about the CPU speed, video-adapter usage, and capabilities:
   - ``setmode print=CPU|video|all``
 - changing CPU speed:
   - ``setmode CPU=common|fast|high|auto|toggle|<1-50>``
-  - Numerical codes are ignored on the Portable III (286), but acknowledged on the 386.
+  - Numerical codes are ignored on the Portable III (286) but acknowledged on the 386.
-- changing video-adapter used:
+- changing video adapter used:
   - ``setmode video=CGA|MDA``
-- untested (and, because of long way debugging other features, possibly -- not working) feature -- switching to external monitor and back:
+- untested (and, because of the long way debugging other features, possibly -- not working) feature -- switching to an external monitor and back:
   - ``setmode monitor=external|internal``

-Ability to configure other properties could be added in the future.
+The ability to configure other properties and other computers could be added in the future.

 QEMM386 and similar DOS extenders are detected -- they preclude correct operations.